21 Fun Day Trips From Columbia, South Carolina

 Foodies will love the wide range of culinary options available, including the popular waterfront restaurant, Fleet Landing.
 And don’t miss the delicious Carmella’s Dessert Bar, perfect for a coffee or sweet treat.

-For more details, check out our post about how to spend one day in Charleston
+For more details, check out my post about how to spend one day in Charleston.

 For more about why we love Charleston, read our Charleston vs Savannah post.